DamianWong01/8-Week-SQL-Challenge/Case Study #1 - Danny's Diner/README.md

 | B           | sushi        |

 7. Which item was purchased just before the customer became a member?

+To find the item purchased just before the customer became a member, we need to filter the sales before the join date and rank the purchases by order date in descending order, selecting the top-ranked item.
 ```sql
 WITH purchases_before_membership AS (
 	SELECT